-Report the annual number of users of electronic resources in the library.
-Electronic resources include, but are not limited to, Internet (WWW, email, Telnet, other), online indexes, CD-ROM reference materials, software, and the online catalog.
-Do not include staff use of these resources.
 Note: The number of users may be counted manually, using registration logs.
-Count each user that uses electronic resources, regardless of the amount of time spent on the computer.
-A user who uses the library's electronic resources three times a year would count as three customers.
-Software such as "Historian" can also be used to track the number of users at each public terminal.
+Count each user that uses public internet computers, regardless of the amount of time spent on the computer.
+A user who uses the library's public internet computer(s) three times a year would count as three customers.
+Software such as "Historian" can also be used to track the number of users at each public internet computer.
 If the data element is collected as a weekly figure, multiply that figure by 52 to annualize it.